Blue Band Loose Wave Bundles With HD Closure Deals

 What Length Closure Should I Get?

-Two Inches Shorter: Some individuals opt for a lace closure that is two inches shorter than their bundles.
-For instance, if you have 12, 14, or 16-inch bundles, you might choose a 10-inch closure for a layered effect.
+Two Inches Shorter: Some choose a lace closure two inches shorter than their bundles.
+For a layered effect, say you have 12, 14, or 16-inch bundles and decide on a 10-inch closing.

-Lace Closure Length Choosing Suggestions:
+Lace Closure Length Choosing Suggestions

-• 12, 14, 16-inch Bundles: Get a 12-inch closure for a flowing effect or a 10-inch closure for a layered effect.
+12, 14, 16-inch Bundles: Get a 12-inch closure for a flowing effect or a 10-inch closure for a layered effect.

-• 18, 20, 22-inch Bundles: Opt for an 18-inch closure for a seamless blend.
+18, 20, 22-inch Bundles: Opt for an 18-inch closure for a seamless blend.

-• 24, 26, 28-inch Bundles: A 20-inch closure works well for longer lengths.
+24, 26, 28-inch Bundles: A 20-inch closure works well for longer lengths.

 Our Experiences: